OpenEvalProject/evals/manuscripts/elife-72780/v1/manuscript.md

 1. RNA Systems Biochemistry Laboratory, RIKEN Cluster for Pioneering Research Saitama Japan
 2. Cellular Memory Laboratory, RIKEN Cluster for Pioneering Research Saitama Japan
-3. https://ror.org/023rffy11 Laboratory for Translation Structural Biology, RIKEN Center for Biosystems Dynamics Research Yokohama Japan
+3. Laboratory for Translation Structural Biology, RIKEN Center for Biosystems Dynamics Research Yokohama Japan ([ROR:023rffy11](https://ror.org/023rffy11))
-4. https://ror.org/010rf2m76 Biomolecular Characterization Unit, Technology Platform Division, RIKEN Center for Sustainable Resource Science Saitama Japan
+4. Biomolecular Characterization Unit, Technology Platform Division, RIKEN Center for Sustainable Resource Science Saitama Japan ([ROR:010rf2m76](https://ror.org/010rf2m76))
-5. https://ror.org/010rf2m76 RIKEN Center for Sustainable Resource Science Saitama Japan
+5. RIKEN Center for Sustainable Resource Science Saitama Japan ([ROR:010rf2m76](https://ror.org/010rf2m76))
 6. Synthetic Organic Chemistry Lab, RIKEN Cluster for Pioneering Research Saitama Japan
-7. https://ror.org/057zh3y96 Department of Computational Biology and Medical Sciences, Graduate School of Frontier Sciences, The University of Tokyo Chiba Japan
+7. Department of Computational Biology and Medical Sciences, Graduate School of Frontier Sciences, The University of Tokyo Chiba Japan ([ROR:057zh3y96](https://ror.org/057zh3y96))

 † Corresponding author

 ## Abstract

 Protein methylation occurs predominantly on lysine and arginine residues, but histidine also serves as a methylation substrate.
 However, a limited number of enzymes responsible for this modification have been reported.
 Moreover, the biological role of histidine methylation has remained poorly understood to date.
 Here, we report that human METTL18 is a histidine methyltransferase for the ribosomal protein RPL3 and that the modification specifically slows ribosome traversal on Tyr codons, allowing the proper folding of synthesized proteins.
-By performing an in vitro methylation assay with a methyl donor analog and quantitative mass spectrometry, we found that His245 of RPL3 is methylated at the τ- N position by METTL18.
+By performing an in vitro methylation assay with a methyl donor analog and quantitative mass spectrometry, we found that His245 of RPL3 is methylated at the τ-N position by METTL18.
 Structural comparison of the modified and unmodified ribosomes showed stoichiometric modification and suggested a role in translation reactions.
 Indeed, genome-wide ribosome profiling and an in vitro translation assay revealed that translation elongation at Tyr codons was suppressed by RPL3 methylation.
 Because the slower elongation provides enough time for nascent protein folding, RPL3 methylation protects cells from the cellular aggregation of Tyr-rich proteins.
 Our results reveal histidine methylation as an example of a ribosome modification that ensures proteome integrity in cells.

 ## Introduction